Correlations of Almost Primes: Introduction

 We then factorise this Dirichlet polynomial into a short Dirichlet polynomial corresponding to the smaller prime factor $p_1$ and a longer polynomial corresponding to the larger prime factor $p_2$.
 The domain of integration is split according to whether the short polynomial is pointwise small.
 When the shorter polynomial is small, we apply the pointwise bound followed by a mean value theorem.
 When this shorter polynomial is large, to get sufficient cancellation we further decompose the long Dirichlet polynomial into products of shorter polynomials using Heath-Brown's identity, reducing the problem to estimating type I and type II sums.
 The type I sums occur when these polynomials are sufficiently long and are in fact partial sums related to Dirichlet $L$-functions.
 In this case we are able to apply the Cauchy-Schwarz inequality followed by a result on the twisted fourth moment of partial sums of Dirichlet $L$-functions.
 Otherwise, for the type II sums, we then further split the domain according to whether one of these polynomials is small, in which case it is bounded pointwise before we use a mean value theorem.
 When the polynomial is large, we apply the Hal{\'a}sz-Montgomery inequality followed by large value theorems.

-The proof of \cref{thm:unrestricted} also follows this argument, but we need to make appropriate adjustments to the parameters when applying the circle method and take more care when using the Cauchy-Schwarz inequality.
+The proof of Theorem \ref{thm:unrestricted} also follows the argument given above, but we need to make appropriate adjustments to the parameters when applying the circle method and take more care when using the Cauchy-Schwarz inequality.
 On both the major and minor arcs the application of Cauchy-Schwarz to sums over the smaller prime factor is now too inefficient, but we can overcome this by splitting these sums into dyadic intervals and then combining the contributions.
-For the proof of \cref{thm:primealmost}, we combine these ideas for the almost primes with the work of Mikawa \cite{mikawa} on the primes.
+For the proof of Theorem \ref{thm:primealmost}, we combine these ideas for the almost primes with the work of Mikawa \cite{mikawa} on the primes.